endlessm/electron-installer-flatpak/README.md

 Type: `String`
 Default: `undefined`

-Path to the folder that will contain your Debian installer.
+Path to the folder that will contain your flatpak installer.

 #### rename
 Type: `Function`